marklogic-community/grove-vue-template/README.md

 ## Create a Project Based on this Vue Template

-Follow [the instructions in the Grove Developer Starters Guide](https://wiki.marklogic.com/display/SAL/Grove+Developer+Starters+Guide) in order to create a new Grove project.
+Follow [the instructions in the Grove Getting Started Guide](https://marklogic-community.github.io/grove/guides/getting-started/) in order to create a new Grove project.

 When asked which UI you prefer, select "Vue".
 Follow the in-console instructions to configure and run your application.